ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

    :align: center
    :alt: Template Edit

-Click *Update* to save our changes and stay on the page (*Update and Finished* will return you to the Template Manager).
+Click *Save Template* to save our changes and stay on the page (*Save & Finish Editing* will return you to the Template Manager).
 Then click the *View Rendered Template* button in the upper-right, which should open the page in a new browser tab.
 It may not be very exciting, but it's something: